Bayesian Geostatistics Using Predictive Stacking: Proof of Theorem

-By the boundedness of $|w^*_g|$ and the condition \eqref{eq:avezero}, the limit \eqref{eq:asymplimit2} follows easily from \eqref{eq:CSbound2}. \end{proof} Taking a closer look at \eqref{eq:CSbound2}, we can see that $B$ summarises the average squared prediction errors for $z(s_i), i = 1, \ldots, n$, in a LOO cross-validation.
+Taking a closer look at \eqref{eq:CSbound2}, we can see that $B$ summarises the average squared prediction errors for $z(s_i), i = 1, \ldots, n$, in a LOO cross-validation.
 Hence, the stacking weights obtained from \eqref{eq: weights_cal1} minimises the average squared prediction errors for the latent process over the observed locations.